Skip to main content

 Create an empty pipeline

-jarvis pipeline create hermes_ior
+jarvis ppl create hermes_ior

 Copy the environment cache

-jarvis pipeline env copy hermes_ior_env
+jarvis ppl env copy hermes_ior_env

 Set the active hostfile